Land that dream job

 Show off your knowledge!
 The interviewer will want to know that you’ve researched both the role and the company.
 You should know a fair bit about the role you’ve applied for – read the job advert, visit the career site and follow the company pages on social media platforms.
 Explain what attracted you to this position.
 You may wish to talk about the company benefits, the working environment, the opportunities and why you think you’ll be successful.

 "Where do you see yourself in five years?"

-Be honest and be realistic.
+Be honest and realistic if asked this question.
 If you want to progress that’s great, but suggesting you want to be the CEO within a few years might be unrealistic.
 Think about the opportunities available to you in this role, not only will this show you’ve done your research, but it will also show that you are willing to work hard and are keen to progress.
 If progression is not for you, that’s also fine.
-You should explain how you plan to continue to do a great job and all the skills you have that will enable you to this.
+You should explain how you plan to continue to do a great job and all the skills you have that will enable you to do this.

 "Why do you want to leave your current job?"

-Be honest and be professional.
-Be diplomatic in your answer and don’t forget you’re in an interview.
+Be honest and professional here, even if things aren't going well in your current position.
+It's important that you're diplomatic in your answer - don’t forget you’re in an interview!
 You may want to use this question as an opportunity to talk about the new role and why you are excited about the prospect of joining this company.

 "Why should we hire you?"

 This is your chance to set yourself apart from other applicants.
 It’s tough to compare yourself to strangers but use this opportunity to talk about your strong work ethic, relevant skills and passion for the role.
 Expand upon your answer and provide examples – this is usually one of the last questions in an interview and you don’t want to miss out on this last chance to impress the interviewers.

 "Do you have any questions?"